kevinbluer/bluer-notes-jekyll/quotes.md

 - "Do.
 Or do not.
 There is no try.", Yoda
 - "My value is courage, move along shame", Brené Brown
 - "Of all the paths you take in life, make sure a few of them are dirt", John Muir
+- "Steel isn't strong, boy, flesh is stronger!", Thulsa Doom
+- "You know, it’s beautiful, and it’s hard, and you want to stop...", Lynne Cox

 #### Business